Shop the coverage and rates that are right for you

 The amount of the penalty changes annually and is calculated by multiplying 1% of the “national base beneficiary premium” ($36.78 for 2025) by the number of full, uncovered months a beneficiary did not have Part D or “creditable coverage.”
 This penalty applies ONLY when an individual who did not have Part D or “creditable coverage” enrolls in a Part D plan (including a Medicare Advantage Prescription Drug Plan).
 Note: the Inflation Reduction Act puts a cap of 6% regarding the percentage the national base beneficiary premium can increase from year to year.
 The 2025 number has been capped at 6% above the 2024 number, which was $34.70.

-In addition, this article by Bankrate contains a number of good suggestions.
-Bankrate suggests looking into patient assistance programs at www.rxassist.org (this site contains a wealth of other useful information); shop around for the best prices on medications; tread carefully using current credit cards (look closely before choosing to use a medical credit card), and talk to your physician about switching to generics.
+In addition, look into patient assistance programs at www.rxassist.org (this site contains a wealth of other useful information); shop around for the best prices on medications; tread carefully using current credit cards (look closely before choosing to use a medical credit card), and talk to your physician about switching to generics.

 Schedule For 2025